dirigible-ai/dirigible-node/README.md

 ## Making sure logs are sent

-This should be automatic but when running scripts or processes that exit quickly, you can flush logs before exiting:
+This should be automatic, but when running scripts or processes that exit quickly, you can force a flush:

 ```typescript
 import { forceFlush } from '@dirigible-ai/sdk';